Constitutional court: Germany

-Constitutional Court of Baden-Württemberg (German: Verfassungsgerichthof für das Land Baden-Württemberg; abbreviated: VerfGH BW) is the constiutional court for the German Land (state) of Baden-Württemberg and thereby a constitutional organ on the state level.
-Besides its power of judicial review (Normenkontrolle), it has a number of other powers and responsibilities which are assign to it by the state constitution.
+Constitutional Court of Baden-Württemberg (German: Verfassungsgerichthof für das Land Baden-Württemberg; abbreviated: VerfGH BW) is the constitutional court for the German Land (state) of Baden-Württemberg and thereby a constitutional organ on the state level.
+Besides its power of judicial review (Normenkontrolle), it has a number of other powers and responsibilities which are assigned to it by the state constitution.

 Constitutional Court of Bavaria (German: Bayrischer Verfassungsgerichthof; abbreviated: VerfGH BY) is the state constitutional court for the Free State of Bavaria.
 It is, along with the Landesregierung (state government) and the Landtag (state parliament), one of the three state constitutional institutions and has the power of judicial review: It may examine the compatibility of state laws with the state constitution.

 Constitutional Court of Berlin (German: Verfassungsgerichthof des Landes Berlin; abbreviated: VerfGH BE) is the constitutional court of the city-state of Berlin which is simultaneously the capital of the Federal Republic of Germany.
 It is located in the same building as the Kammergericht (Oberlandesgericht) and is authorized by Article 84 Constitution of the city-state of Berlin.
 It has the power of judicial review, the power to review electoral complaints and the power to hear cases concerning complaints against referendums and popular initiatives among others.